dojo/framework/docs/en/styling-and-theming/supplemental.md

 Note that when using [`dojo create theme`](#scaffolding-themes-for-third-party-widgets) to scaffold a new theme, there is no need to use `dojo build theme`, as all relevant files will already be in place.
 This applies to themes in projects that are built either via [`@dojo/cli-build-app`](https://github.com/dojo/cli-build-app) or [`@dojo/cli-build-widget`](https://github.com/dojo/cli-build-widget).

-To use the tooling, install `@dojo/cli-build-theme` locally in a themes project:
+To use the tooling, install `@dojo/cli-build-theme` locally in a theme project:

 ```sh
 npm install --save-dev @dojo/cli-build-theme